Erfurt school massacre: Massacre

-On the day of the shooting, before leaving his residence at his usual time, Steinhäuser armed himself with a 9mm Glock 17C, a Mossberg 590 Mariner 12-gauge pump-action shotgun, which was unusable due to an earlier handling error, and a diving knife.
-Steinhäuser probably entered the school unmasked at 10:45, carrying his weapons and ammunition in his sports bag or backpack at the time.
-As Steinhäuser is in the hallway, he encounters the building's caretaker, Herr Pfofenheuer, and briefly talks with him.
-He asks whether or not Frau Alt, the principal, was in the building.
-After this conversation, Steinhäuser goes into the men's toilet on the ground floor.
-He puts his backpack down in a stall and "gears up."
-He puts the shotgun across his back, his pistol with a 31-round magazine in a holster on his right leg, and takes 4 additional magazines for the Glock, and 10 shotgun shells.
-He also puts in earplugs and puts on a black balaclava-like mask in which only eyeholes are cut.
+On the day of the shooting, before leaving his residence at his usual time, Steinhäuser armed himself with a 9mm Glock 17C semi-automatic pistol, a Mossberg 590 Mariner 12-gauge pump-action shotgun, which was unusable due to an earlier handling error, and a diving knife.
+Steinhäuser entered the school unmasked at approximately 10:45, carrying his weapons and ammunition concealed in either his sports bag or backpack.
+As Steinhäuser was in the hallway, he encountered the building's caretaker, and briefly talked with him.
+He asked whether or not Ms. Alt, the principal of the school, was in the building.
+He went into the men's lavatory on the ground floor and changed some of his clothes, including a black face mask.
+He left his coat, wallet and identification.

-The shooting started shortly before 10:58 am.
-Steinhäuser then leaves the restroom, and the rest of his weaponry, and walks down the hallway to the administration area.
-He rings the doorbell and then waits.
-The door is unlocked by buzzer and Steinhäuser enters.
-He fires one round at the assistant principal, Frau Hajna, who is sitting at her desk, hitting her in the head, and killing her.
-He then turns to Frau Schwertner, the secretary, and shoots her twice, killing her as well.
-Steinhäuser exits the administration area and quickly goes up the stairs.
-When the headmistress went to check the noise, Steinhäuser had already left the room.
-Upon discovering the bodies, she locked herself in her office and alerted the emergency services.